metos3d/data/README.txt

 -- Documentation --

-You can compile the LaTeX document in the 'doc' directory for more detailed information about file formats and resolution.
+See the LaTeX document in the 'doc' directory for more detailed information.

 -- References --